neulab/newlang-tech/speech-synthesis/README.md

 > ( eng_003 "She said, \"Make sure you escape quotation marks!\"" )
 #### e) Foreign words
-This is a hard one to solve because in some languages, normal speech will have words from other languages.
-Should they be pronounced to like they are in the original language or following your target languages pronunciation?
+In some languages, normal speech will have words from other languages.
+During recording, the challenge is whether to pronounce them like they are in the language of origin or following your target language's pronunciation.
+Either way, change the script to reflect how it was pronounced by the voice talent, eg "word" to "wad".
-If they appear in few sentences, and you have a lot of sentences, you can ignore the sentences all together.

 #### f) Variations in recorded audio
-When your recordings were done in different sessions and different mics, there most likely will be variations in the volume and other characteristics of the audio.
-You need to power normalize the recordings to reduce that.
+When your recordings were done in different sessions and/or different microphones or microphone distance, there most likely will be variations in the volume and other characteristics of the audio.
+You need to power normalize the recordings to reduce their effect.
-Running `./bin/get_wavs recording/*.wav` in the steps that will be outlined below will do that for you.
+Running `./bin/get_wavs recording/*.wav` as part of the steps that will be outlined below will do that for you.

 After making all the necessary changes, name your script file as `txt.done.data`.